prarthanahub/blogging-platform-api/README.md

 - `GET /api/posts` to fetch all
 - `GET /api/posts?search=term` to search

-## Download
-This project zip was generated on 2025-11-18T01:20:52.867385 UTC and is included in this workspace.

 ## Added features in updated project
 - Pagination & sorting via Spring Data `Pageable`.
 Use query params like `?page=0&size=10&sort=createdAt,desc`.
 - Swagger / OpenAPI UI at `/swagger-ui.html` (powered by springdoc).